Despite Coronavirus Risks, The U.S. Senate Returns For Normal Business

 But on Saturday, McConnell and House Speaker Nancy Pelosi, D-Calif., issued a rare joint statement, declining the offer and saying the tests should be directed to front-line workers since national testing access remains limited.

-Still, Relman says the current parameters for the Senate's return signal a misunderstanding of the measures required for essential workers to protect themselves and others.
+Still, Relman says, the current parameters for the Senate's return signal a misunderstanding of the measures required for essential workers to protect themselves and others.
 And that includes a clear plan for testing.

 "I'm just having a hard time here, understanding what the rationale is and how this can be good for our nation," said Relman, who is also chief of infectious diseases at the Veterans Affairs Palo Alto Health Care System in California.
 "These essential workers are not embracing the known measures that will reduce risks down to some reasonable level for them.
 It's sort of capricious and dangerous."